dfkaye/where.js/README.md

 + `{ strategy: 'jasmine' }` when jasmine is defined globally (node, browsers)
 + `{ jasmine: jasmine }` when you need to use jasmine within the where function.

+#### nodeunit

+To use the nodeunit strategy, add the following to your node suite:

+    require('../../strategy/nodeunit-strategy.js');

+The nodeunit strategy does not use a reference to the nodeunit object, so you need only use the strategy string approach in your tests:

+    { strategy: 'nodeunit' }

+When you need to use nodeunit within the where() function specify nodeunit with:

+    { nodeunit: nodeunit }

 #### QUnit

+To use the QUnit strategy, add the following to your node suite:

+    require('../../strategy/qunit-strategy.js');

 When using QUnit, specify the QUnit strategy as follows:

 + `{ QUnit: QUnit }` (QUnit is defined globally in both node and browsers)